 Toby Jorgensen is the Senior Director of Market Analytics for CoStar and Homes.com.
 He analyzes commercial and residential real estate trends across Tennessee, Alabama, and the Savannah, Georgia market.
 He provides insights into home prices, inventor...

 Toby Jorgensen is the Senior Director of Market Analytics for CoStar and Homes.com.
 He analyzes commercial and residential real estate trends across Tennessee, Alabama, and the Savannah, Georgia market.
-He provides insights into home prices, inventory levels, rental conditions, and economic factors shaping the housing market.
+He provides insights into home prices, inventory levels, rental conditions, and economic factors shaping the housing market, and has been quoted in publications such as the Nashville Business Journal.
 Toby started working in commercial real estate over 20 years ago, leasing and managing apartments throughout Atlanta.
-After working in commercial appraisal for seven years, he worked with research teams at numerous real estate companies, including Cushman & Wakefield, CBRE, and Ernst & Young.
+After seven years in commercial appraisal, he worked with research teams at numerous real estate companies, including Cushman & Wakefield, CBRE, and Ernst & Young.
 Toby graduated from Georgia Southern University with a bachelor's degree in communications.

 The office market in Nashville, Tennessee, continues to show signs of stabilization, as both overall availability and the share of space offered via sublease trend lower.